 Any wedding guests with a history can make planning a wedding tricky, none more so than when it’s the bride or groom’s divorced parents.

-For many couples, it’s incredibly important that both their parents are present, so how can you avoid arguments and uncomfortable moments?
+For many couples, it’s incredibly important that both their parents are present and sat close to them during the wedding breakfast.
+There's also factors like the father of the bride speech to consider when table planning, so how can you avoid arguments and uncomfortable moments?

 Image: Leslie Choucard Photography